-Class I Units Fees (RGP Global Sector Fund, GreenWise Balanced Portfolio, GreenWise Growth Portfolio, RGP Impact Fixed Income Portfolio and RGP Alternative Income Portfolio) For class I units of the RGP Global Sector Fund, the GreenWise Balanced Portfolio, the GreenWise Growth Portfolio, the RGP Impact Fixed Income Portfolio and the RGP Alternative Income Portfolio, each investor negotiates and pays directly to RGP Investments management fees and Administration Fees for that class.
+Fees and Expenses Payable Directly by You Class I Units Fees For class I units of the RGP Global Sector Fund, the GreenWise Balanced Portfolio, the GreenWise Growth Portfolio, the RGP Impact Fixed Income Portfolio and the RGP Alternative Income Portfolio, RGP Emerging Markets Fund, RGP Global Infrastructure Fund and RGP Global Equity Concentrated Fund, each investor negotiates and pays directly to RGP Investments management fees and Administration Fees for that class.
 The negotiated management fees and Administration Fees paid directly to RGP Investments on class I units shall not exceed the management fees and Administration Fees charged for class F units of each of these funds.
 Regular Investment Plan There are no charges for this service.
 Systematic Withdrawal Plan There are no charges for this service.
 Systematic Switch Program There are no charges for this service.
-Incomplete Transaction You may have to cover losses if you fail to meet the requirements to complete a purchase or sale as outlined in "Purchases, Switches and Redemptions".
-Additional Services Your dealer may charge a fee for additional services.
+Incomplete Transaction You may have to cover losses if you fail to meet the requirements to complete a purchase or sale as outlined in " Purchases, Switches and Redemptions ".
+Additional Services Your representative's firm may charge a fee for additional services.
 Certain of these fees are negotiable while others may not be.
 Such fees are not paid to RGP Investments.
 For example, a fee may be charged to you for each cash distribution you request by cheque (such fee being generally not negotiable).
-You may also have to pay transaction fees if you own an account with a discount broker.
+You may also have to pay transaction fees if you own an account with a broker offering a discount brokerage service.
 Other Fees and Expenses You may have to reimburse your dealer if it suffers a loss as a result of having to redeem your securities for insufficient payment or if you do not provide the required documents within the specified time limit.
 See "Purchases, Switches and Redemptions".